Fully Weaponized CVE-2021-40444

 So far, the only valuable resources I've seen to create a fully working generator are:

 The above resources outline a lot of the requirements needed to create a full chain.
-To avoid repeating too much unnecessary information, I'll just summarize the relevant details.
+As I do not desire

 - Docx opened